hitchyjs/odem/docs-source/api/adapter.md

 next: false
 ---

-# Adapter API
+# Adapters

-Models are relying on _adapters_ to access data in a persistent data storage.
+Models are relying on _adapters_ for accessing its data in a connected data storage.
+When defining a model an adapter may be provided to use for all instances of resulting model instead of some default adapter.

 This document is about those adapters, how to use them and how to create one yourself.

 ## Available Adapters